mikemybytes/awesome-lost-and-found/README.md

 mandate, knowledge, and responsibility
 - 📺 [Agility ≠ Speed](https://youtu.be/VnQZ24eeaXM) - what does it really mean to be agile?
 - [The Ten Commandments of Egoless Programming](https://blog.codinghorror.com/the-ten-commandments-of-egoless-programming/)
+- [Work on what matters](https://staffeng.com/guides/work-on-what-matters/) - not every area is worth the same attention!

 ## Technical writing